francescogerardomarra/its/modulo26/4_security.md

 2. Attacker's Malicious Website:
    - The attacker creates a malicious website and tricks the user into visiting it while they are logged into the vulnerable web application.
    - Once the user visits the malicious site, an HTML page is rendered, and embedded JavaScript executes automatically in the browser.
-   - The JavaScript sends a state-changing request (e.g., POST, PUT, DELETE) to the vulnerable web application without the user’s knowledge.
+   - The JavaScript sends a state-changing request (e.g. POST, PUT, DELETE) to the vulnerable web application without the user’s knowledge.
    - The request includes the session cookie automatically, as the user is authenticated on the vulnerable site.
    - Because the request includes the session cookie, the web application treats it as a legitimate request from the authenticated user.
    - The malicious action is processed by the web application, even though it originated from the attacker's site.